top of page

 As the queen lays eggs, the workers are responsible for caring for the brood.
 They feed and protect the growing larvae, ensuring their healthy development.
 As the colony grows, it becomes a thriving community, with specialized roles and a highly organized social structure.

-In captivity, Carebara Diversa colony prefers temperatures between 24(overnight) to 30°C(daily) and humidity levels of 80-90%
+In captivity, the Carebara Diversa colony prefers temperatures between 24(overnight) to 30°C(daily) and humidity levels of 80-90%.

 7. Dracula Ant Mystrium camillae